heath/projects-for-trello/readme.markdown

 Note
 ----
 This forked plugin will color tags based on the tag assigned.
-To use, change the tags list in the trelloprojects.js, and edit the corresponding css file.
+To use, change the tags list in the trelloprojects.coffee, run `cake build`, and edit the corresponding css file.
 Make sure to reload the extension to see your changes take place.